Austro-Hungarian military mission in Persia: Operations

 The first use of the "Austrian corps" occurred in October 1880.
 In Azerbaijan, a Kurdish uprising under the leadership of Sheikh Ubeydullah had taken place against the central government in Tehran.
 The commander of the detachment was Captain Wagner von Wetterstädt who was battle-tested, having already served in Mexico under Maximilian I. The uprising was crushed.
 Captain Wagner served with the artillery in Urmia to defend it against further attacks.
 The successes of the Austrian corps led to further plans.
 The entire army was to be equipped with Austrian uniforms and armed with new rifles and guns.
 But Naser al-Din Shah lacked the necessary funds.
 In May 1881, Corps payroll was reduced, and on 5 August 1881, all officer pay ceased, spelling the end of the Austrian corps' operations.
 By the autumn of 1881, the last officer of the military mission had returned to Austria.

 Wagner von Wetterstädt also returned to Austria that year, retiring from the Austrian army as a Major in 1885.
 At the request of Naser al-Din Shah, he returned to Persia with the rank of general in the Persian army the following year, reorganizing the army and given the title of 'Khan'.
 As army commander, he led numerous missions and accompanied the Shah to the World Exhibition in Paris in 1889.
-He did not return to his native Transylvania until 1901, for health reasons, passing away on 30 September 1902 in Hermannstadt.
+He did not return to his native Transylvania until 1901, for health reasons, dying on 30 September 1902 in Hermannstadt.